Insight

 |

-Anna Markey was

-introduced to Buddhist practice in India in

-variety of Tibetan teachers and attended

-retreats with insight teacher, Christopher

-Titmuss, the same year.
-She has been

-studying the Buddhadharma and practising

-insight meditation ever since.
 Anna

+practice in India in 1983.
+She took

+teachings from a variety of Tibetan teachers

+and attended retreats with insight teacher,

+Christopher Titmuss, the same year.

+She has been studying the Buddhadharma and

+practising insight meditation ever since.

-practice with Patrick Kearney.
-Since 2007
+of practice with Patrick Kearney.

-is interested in the early teachings of the
+interested in the early teachings of the

 Buddha and in using a gentle, receptive